 Buckwheat is one of the world’s first domesticated crops.
-Originating thousands of years ago in China, buckwheat has been a part of the diets of many Asian and European cultures for centuries upon centuries.
-Buckwheat most definitely qualifies for “superfood” status, not only for its incredible health benefits, but also its versatility in the kitchen for both sweet and savoury cooking and baking.
-A naturally gluten-free food, buckwheat is a great choice for coeliacs and those avoiding ordinary wheat products.
+Originating thousands of years ago, buckwheat has been a part of the diets of many Asian and European cultures for centuries upon centuries.
+Buckwheat most definitely qualifies for “superfood” status, not only for its incredible health benefits but also its versatility in both sweet and savoury dishes.
+Naturally gluten-free, buckwheat is a great choice for coeliacs and those avoiding ordinary wheat products.

 Buckwheat contains all essential amino acids and is a highly digestible, plant-based protein source that supports bone and muscle strength.
-If you’re on a vegetarian or vegan diet, buckwheat is a great food to regularly include in your diet because it provides two specific types of essential amino acids – lysine and arginine – that you cannot make on your own and must get from the foods you eat.
-A heavyweight in nutrition, each tiny buckwheat seed is packed with plenty of beneficial antioxidant flavonoids, including rutin, which supports the circulatory system and helps protect against heart disease.
-The rich content of antioxidants found in buckwheat fights against free radical damage in the body and thereby energises body cells.
+If you’re on a vegetarian or vegan diet, buckwheat is a great food to regularly include in your diet because it provides two specific types of essential amino acids – lysine and arginine – that you cannot make on your own and must get from food.
+A heavyweight in nutrition, each tiny buckwheat seed is packed with beneficial antioxidant flavonoids, including rutin, which supports the circulatory system and helps protect against heart disease.
+Its rich content of antioxidants helps fight against free radical damage, thereby energising your body cells.

-Buckwheat has a good amount of dietary fibre to help fill you up, as well as regulate digestion and promote overall great gut health.
+Buckwheat has an important amount of dietary fibre to help fill you up, regulate digestion and promote good gut health.
 Last but not least, buckwheat is a great source of energy-boosting B vitamins, plus minerals including manganese, magnesium, zinc, iron and folate.
-The supply of magnesium can soothe muscles aches and pains, promote restful sleep and defend against stress.
-B vitamins, manganese, phosphorus and zinc all help with healthy circulation and blood vessel function, plus they’re known for their natural benefits in fighting depression, anxiety and headaches.
+Magnesium can soothe muscle aches and pains, promote restful sleep and defend against stress.
+B vitamins, manganese, phosphorus and zinc all help with healthy circulation and blood vessel function, plus they’re known for their natural benefits in fighting headaches and symptoms of depression and anxiety.

 - Contrary to its name, buckwheat has nothing to do with wheat.
 It is actually a fruit seed that is related to rhubarb and sorrel.